darekkay/todoist-export/README.md

 # Todoist Export

-A Node.js application to backup Todoist data as JSON.
+A Node.js application to backup Todoist data as JSON or CSV.
 Currently only active projects/tasks are supported.

 ![Screenshot](screenshot.png)